aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 - For example, `dc1-spine1` and `dc1-spine2` are both children of the group called `DC1_SPINES`.

-Additionally groups themselves can be children of another group for example:
+Additionally, groups themselves can be children of another group, for example:

 - `DC1_L3_LEAVES` is a group consisting of the groups `DC1_LEAF1` and `DC1_LEAF2`
 - `DC1_L3_LEAVES` is also a child of the group `DC1`.

-This naming convention makes it possible to easily extend anything, but as always, this can be changed based on your preferences.
+This naming convention makes it possible to extend anything easily, but as always, this can be changed based on your preferences.
 Just ensure that the names of all groups and hosts are unique.

 ### Content of the inventory.yml file

-This section describes the full `ansible-avd-examples/single-dc-l3ls/inventory.yml` file used to represent the topology shown above.
+This section describes the entire `ansible-avd-examples/single-dc-l3ls/inventory.yml` file used to represent the above topology.

 It is important that the hostnames specified in the inventory exist either in DNS or in the hosts file on your Ansible host to allow successful name lookup and be able to reach the switches directly.
-A successful ping from the Ansible host to each inventory host allows to verify name resolution (e.g. `ping dc1-spine1`).
+A successful ping from the Ansible host to each inventory host verifies name resolution(e.g., `ping dc1-spine1`).

-Alternatively, if there is no DNS available, or if devices need to be reached using a fully-qualified domain-name (FQDN), define `ansible_host` to be an IP address or FQDN for each device - see below for an example:
+Alternatively, if there is no DNS available, or if devices need to be reached using a fully qualified domain name (FQDN), define `ansible_host` to be an IP address or FQDN for each device - see below for an example:

 ```yaml
 ---